Violet-Sloth/Project-Violet-Sloth/Ideas-for-Response-Flow.md

 **Speaker:** Yes.

 **Alexa:** "As salaam alaikum" *sentence audio file plays* This means "Peace be upon you."
-Would you like to hear the word of the day in a different language?"
+Would you like to hear another word of the day in a different language?"

 **Speaker:** No.